idealius/scrape/readme.md

 # How-to

+This is designed for crawling websites you have to login to.
+So, we'll need the cookie first.
 Get the ```editthiscookie``` extension from chrome extension store Navigate to the site you want to scrape
 Click its icon in the upper right after ensuring its pinned in your managed extensions